 What You Need To Know About Computers and Music Production

-There are a few things to consider when it comes to buying a computer for music production and audio processing.
+As I’ve explained before in my article on the best device for Garageband, there are a few things to consider when it comes to buying a computer for music production and audio processing.

 Because audio processing requires real-time processing, it’s easily one of the most CPU-intensive operations that are done on modern computers.